Slevinski/slevinski.github.io/series/writing-and-representation/entries/human-writing-and-machine-encoding/essay.md

 This paper does not claim:

-- that every technical detail of Formal SignWriting belongs in the writing-systems lane
+- that every technical detail of Formal SignWriting belongs in the writing-systems series
 - that FSW or SWU is the only possible serialization strategy in principle
 - that encoding alone proves adoption, literacy outcomes, or cultural acceptance
 - that all questions of handwriting, typography, or reader processing are solved